-As outdoor enthusiasts, we expect a lot from our hiking clothes.
+As outdoor enthusiasts, we expect a lot from our hiking gear.
 We want them to protect us from the wind, snow, rain, and intense sun.
-We want them to dry quickly, breathe well, and, of course, insulate us from the cold.
-A lot of us also want these clothes to be as stylish and eye-catching as possible.
+We want them to dry quickly, breathe well, and insulate us from the cold.
+Many of us also want these clothes to be as stylish and eye-catching as possible.

-However, style and functionality rarely go together when it comes to apparel that’s supposed to protect you from foul weather.
-Not in the case of Arc’Teryx jackets, though – this company specializes in high-quality, durable apparel that is both effective and fashionable.
+However, style and functionality rarely go together regarding apparel that protects you from foul weather.
+Not in the case of Arc’Teryx jackets, this company specializes in high-quality, durable, effective, and fashionable apparel.

-Located only a couple of minutes away from the Canadian North Shore mountains, Arc’Teryx is a brand that certainly knows a thing or two about harsh-weather clothing.
+Located only a few minutes from the Canadian North Shore mountains, Arc’Teryx is a brand that knows a thing or two about harsh-weather clothing.
 Every Arc’Teryx jacket is designed to protect its wearer from a myriad of difficult weather conditions and has been tested against the harsh climate of western Canada.
 In addition, these are the sleekest-looking outdoor clothes on the market – they’re as pretty as a picture.

 If you’ve decided to get yourself an Arc’Teryx jacket, you’re probably overwhelmed by the available options – there are dozens of different models on offer.
-To help you out, we’ve rounded up the company’s most popular models and took a closer look at their most important features.
+To help you out, we’ve rounded up the company’s most popular models and closely examined their most important features.
 Here’s what we found:

 Table of Contents